dani0cord/catkin_ws_user/line_detection_wiki.md

 # Steering angle

-TODO:
-    - erster Satz bringt lane markings, moved und polynomials durcheinander
-    - keine Variablen hinschreiben (verbal ausdrücken)

-Since we generated moved polynomials for all three lane markings we always use the detected / moved polynomial of the right lane marking.
-We calculate the normal of the gradient at the y position projImageH - angleAdjacentLeg of the right lane marking.
-We then shift the point of the polynomial at the y position by half the lane width.
-Assuming the car is always in the middle of projImageW we substract projImageWHalf from the x coordinate of the shifted point.
+Since we generated moved polynomials for all three lanes we always use the detected / moved polynomial of the right lane.
+We then calculate the normal of the gradient of the right lane polynomial at a y value slightly offset from the lower image fram.
+We then shift the point of the right lane polynomial at the y position by half the lane width.
+Assuming the car is always in the middle of the image we substract half of the image width from the x coordinate of the shifted point.
 Finally we can use trigonometric relationships to calculate the steering angle.

 # Debugging

-TODO: Speicherort der Debug Bilder angeben

 ## \#define's